vvanpo/etiketfs/README.md

   consistently-structured files.

   The filesystem is extended by a registry of format plugins, each of which describe and identify a particular format.
-Files in the filesystem can be filtered by the formats in the registry, but each format can also provide derived metadata values.
+A format provides intrinsic metadata properties for a file and is responsible for calculating derived values.

-  When a file is added to the filesystem, it is associated with the format that identifies it.
-If a file can't be identified by any of the formats in the registry, it will be excluded from any format-specific filters.
-When the file content is modified (which could mean it no longer satisfies its associated format's constraints), format re-indexing isn't guaranteed to be repeated immediately.
+  When a file is added to the filesystem, it is associated with formats that identify it.
+When file content is modified (which could mean it no longer satisfies an associated format's constraints), format re-indexing isn't guaranteed to be repeated immediately.
 If a format operation (like calculating a derived metadata value) fails due to format mismatch, the format association will be removed and the file marked for re-indexing.

-  It's possible for a file to have multiple formats, e.g. when one format is a superset of another.
-When metadata name collisions occur, the order of the format plugins in the registry is consulted to determine precedence.
+  To prevent collisions when a file is associated with more then one format, metadata identifiers provided by formats are namespaced using the format name.

 * *Metadata*: File metadata describes and identifies the content of a file.
-A metadata property consists of an **identifier** and a **value**.
+A metadata **property** consists of an association between an **identifier** and a file.
+A property can be dereferenced to produce a metadata **value**.

-  **Attributive** metadata consists of stateful properties that users can add, remove, or modify.

-  **Derived** metadata consists of read-only properties calculated from the file content, and any other arguments the property might take.
-The identifier of a derived property consists of both name and arguments.

-  Metadata values (and derived property arguments) are typed, using a handful of scalar data types.

   Metadata that is considered to belong to the file is called **intrinsic** metadata, and should consist of inherent properties of the file content that